SQL Server: Configure Transaction Log Retention

 Check Which Type of Replication is in Use

-Before configuring log retention, first check whether the source is using MS-CDC
+Before configuring log retention, first check whether the source is using MS-CDC or MS-REPLICATION to replicate changes to Etleap.

 Run the following SQL query to see whether the CDC capture job is running for the database: